intel/intel-lpmd/package/user-guide.md

-Package contains tuneD custom profiles to set to achieve best power and performance on Intel Ultra 1st Gen linux platforms.
+Package sets up ILEO Intel Linux energy Optimier.
+Installation executes a script to build ILEO package from open source and execute ILEO as daemon.
+On system with tuneD support package adds custom profiles to activate and deactive ILEO.
+ILEO optimizes Intel SoC enegry settings set to achieve optimal  power and performance on Intel Ultra 1st Gen linux platforms.

 Note: Limited validation on Ubuntu 24.04 LTS and Ubuntu 22.04 LTS with common workloads like video playback, video conference and web browsing.

 # prerequisite
-Please make sure the system is up to date by running "apt update" command before installing this package. tuned - system tuning daemon (will be installed by the program from ubuntu repo).
+Please make sure the system is up to date by running "apt update" command before installing this package. tuned - system tuning daemon (on supported distros, will be installed/updated by the program from distro repo).

 # Deployment steps
     copy the package to target machine
     cd to the package folder
     ## format deb
         ### install
-                #### tuned already installed.
+                #### tuned already installed or tuned not supported on te platform.
                     sudo dpkg -i <deb file name>

-                #### tuned not installed already
+                #### tuned not installed already but supported on the platform
                     this package install dependencies [tuned] automatically.
                     ##### option 1
                         sudo apt install tuned